liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 ## Summary

-This very long chapter covered a cornucopia of topics.
-First, we went through all of the options which can be customized in your `portal-ext.properties` file, exhaustively.
-This serves as a reference section for the file, so you can quickly find documentation for any property you might encounter.
+In this very long chapter we looked at all of the options which can be customized in your `portal-ext.properties` file.
+This chapter serves as a reference section for the file, so you can quickly find documentation for any property you might encounter.
+Also, if you would like to make a customization to Liferay, you can also use this section to search for a property that does what you want.
+Once you find it, just add the appropriate line(s) to your `portal-ext.properties` file.
+Next, we'll take a look at Liferay's scripting API.

-Next, we took a good, long look at plugin management.
-Every aspect of plugin management was covered, including plugin types, installing plugins from a repository, installing plugins manually, troubleshooting, creating your own plugin repository, and more.

-After this, we covered how to configure Liferay's web services in a secure way so that you can access the back end services you need.
-We also saw how to access web services that your own developers have created with Liferay's Service Builder utility.

-Combined with the preceding chapters, the information you've gained so far gives you the ability to competently install and configure a website which runs on Liferay.
-Next, we'll take a look at some of the ways you can configure Liferay for the enterprise.

-\
-\